autowarefoundation/autoware-documentation/docs/installation/index.md

 ### 1. Docker installation

-Autoware's Open AD Kit containers enable you to run and develop Autoware easily on your host machine, ensuring the same environment for development and deployment without installing dependencies.
+Autoware publishes prebuilt Docker images on GHCR that let you run and develop Autoware easily on your host machine, ensuring the same environment for development and deployment without installing dependencies.

-[Open AD Kit](https://autoware.org/open-ad-kit/) is the first [SOAFEE Blueprint](https://www.soafee.io/charter/) for autonomous driving, offering extensible modular containerized workloads to simplify running Autoware's AD stack on distributed systems.
-Refer to the [Open AD Kit Documentation](https://autowarefoundation.github.io/openadkit/) for more details.
+For containerized deployment patterns and integrations beyond local development, see [Open AD Kit](https://autoware.org/open-ad-kit/) — the first [SOAFEE Blueprint](https://www.soafee.io/charter/) for autonomous driving — and the [Open AD Kit Documentation](https://autowarefoundation.github.io/openadkit/).

 <div style="text-align: center;" markdown="1">